PaloAltoNetworks/pan-os-ansible/tests/integration/README.md

 - `ethernet1/1` in `outside` zone
 - `ethernet1/2` in `inside` zone
 - DHCP management configuration
+- a CA certificate with key named `local-ca` marked as `forward trust`

 Add firewalls to `firewall` group in inventory, Panorama instances to `panoramas` group (see `inventory.example`):